 Special Enrollment

-If you’ve experienced a life-changing event, then you can purchase a health program during the Open Enrollment Period.
+If you’ve experienced a life-changing event, then you can purchase a health program outside the Open Enrollment Period.
 Instead, you’ll have to enroll for special enrollment, which involves filling out a form on HealthCare.gov.

 In the insurance world, when individuals or households experience a life-changing event, it’s called a qualifying event.
 We’ve written down the basic examples below: